 If we don’t rush the process and follow the natural ways, the trunk of the tree becomes a strong pillar where the energy flows freely.
 The yield is rich, healthy, juicy, and abundant.

 Last year, I had to reflect on this theme as I was feeling a little bit like a loser.
 Years ago, I had left almost everything behind and started my conscious path.
 I changed to a simple lifestyle of retreat and self-discovery.
-All this time, I’ve had people around me that are more action-oriented.
-They haven’t been able to relate to my lifestyle.
-They mainly think one is supposed to have tangible dreams and work to achieve them.
-Otherwise, one becomes a “nobody” or a loser.
+All this time, I’ve had people around me that are more action-oriented, and that haven’t been able to relate to my lifestyle.

 I saw around me all these people that had clear what they wanted.
 Some of them were already doing amazing things, while my main drive was not even easy to put a label to, and very few could relate to it.
 By comparing myself to them, I felt smaller and smaller.
 This false belief of being a loser because I was not doing anything “important”, or was not earning good money, became so strong in me.
 It started affecting me at a deep level.
 I even started questioning my intuition and my path.